AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/introduction-portal-interface.md

 uid: introPortalInterface
 ---

-# Introduction to the portal interface
+# Introduction to the OCS portal

 Access and interact with OCS through the web-based portal.
-When you first access the portal, you see several panes providing information about the state of your system's health as well as quick links to popular documentation topics.
+When you first access the OCS portal, several panes provide information about the system's health as well as quick links to popular documentation topics.

 ![Portal interface](../images/portal-interface.png "OCS portal interface")
 <!--Angela Flores 6/23/21 - This screenshot has a stray tool tip from another application.
 It needs to be cleaned up. -->